CSS Flags

 Construction

-Created with linear-gradients for the horizontal and vertical stripes, and four conic-gradients for the star.
+s for the horizontal and vertical stripes, and four conic-gradient

 Sources